rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.35 Names of distributors in multipart monographs

-<a name="5.27.35.1">5.27.35.1</a> If the manifestation is issued in more than one physical part and the name of distributor or the distributor’s form of name changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.4)).
+<a name="5.27.35.1">5.27.35.1</a> If the manifestation is issued in more than one physical part and the name of distributor or the distributor’s form of name changes in the course of publication, transcribe the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the first or earliest part and always give the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) of the later part(s) in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.33.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.4)).

 ## 5.27.36 Supplied and conjectured names of distributors